Groundtruth

 Survey-grade prior map

 All ground truths ultimately come from the high accuracy survey-grade prior maps.
-You can download the original scans via the links below:
+You can download the original scans via the links below (please use CloudCompare to read the files):

 ntu_priormap kth_priormap tuhh_priormap